Baroque Wonder: Sant'Ivo alla Sapienza by Francesco Borromini.

-It is a very calm Thursday afternoon here in Rome, there is nothing special about it, if this can be said about the eternal city... sunny and cloudy weather alternate each other creating fascinating shadows on the ancient walls.
-If we are around the Pantheon we can just decide to go somewhere more quite, for example the nearby Piazza di Sant’Eustachio, the scenery of this classical Italian piazza is so perfect it could be in a postcard, the whole square is dominated by an extravagant spire, its lines seems to revolve dynamically and somehow chaotic manner - that’s the spire of another masterpiece by Borromini: Sant’Ivo alla Sapienza
+It is a very quiet Thursday afternoon here in Rome, there is nothing special about it, if such a thing could be said about the Eternal City... sunny and cloudy weather alternate each other creating fascinating shadows on the ancient walls of the Roman palazzos.
+Near the Pantheon is the tiny Piazza of Sant’Eustachio, the quintessential charming Italian piazza.
+The square is dominated by an extravagant spire, its eccentric lines seems to revolve dynamically in a somehow chaotic manner - that’s the spire of another masterpiece by Francesco Borromini: Sant’Ivo alla Sapienza

 The spire of Sant'Ivo as seen from the Piazza di Sant'Eustachio

 In 1632 Francesco Borromini was nominated architect of Rome’s university La Sapienza.
 The complex needed a church, the architect imagined an unconventional building at the east end of the charming late Renaissance cloister designed by Giacomo della Porta.
 Borromini designed a church with a central plan, vaguely resembling a six pointed star.
 The building’s construction started in 1643, certainly after a long preparatory phase, but it was interrupted in 1655 only to start again in 1659 when the church was finished, it was consecrated a year later.
 The pre-existence of the cloister made the work for Borromini much harder, but in true Baroque fashion he actually got much freedom and invented a concave facade that isn’t at all squeezed in its context but actually takes the best out of it and dynamically throws itself in the air.

 The cloister and Sant'Ivo